solo-io/aoa-catalog/environments/gloo-core/cluster1/README.md

 # Environment Description
-The `gloo-platform/core/cluster1` environment deploys the `cluster1` worker for a multi-cluster Gloo Platform demo, which deploys Istio with ingress gateways and configures the Gloo Mesh Agent to communicate with the Gloo Mesh Control Plane served by the `gloo-platform/core/mgmt` environment
+The `gloo-core/cluster1` environment deploys the `cluster1` worker for a multi-cluster Gloo Core demo, which deploys Istio with ingress gateways and configures the Gloo Mesh Agent to communicate with the Gloo Mesh Control Plane served by the `gloo-core/core` environment

 ![High Level Architecture](.images/gloo-platform-core-cluster1-arch-1a.png)